ChinoUkaegbu/RobotaPsyche/midterm/README.md

 + Jinkies
    - Description: elliptical in shape.
 Smaller in size than the jeepers and are either red or pink depending on the amount of food they've eaten
    - Defenders of the zoinks.
 Have a symbiotic relationship with the zoinks as they are unable to hunt for food and so they rely on the zoinks for nutrition and protect them by repelling the jeepers.
+   - Can only feed from zoinks if the zoinkm has more than 10 food particles in store.
    - Are randomly dispersed across the ecosystem and only move vertically downwards.

 + Food